-Penal Code 626.10 PC is the California statute that makes it a crime for a person to bring dangerous weapons onto, or within, certain school grounds, such as K-12 schools, and any private or public university or college.
+Penal Code 626.10 PC makes it a crime to bring dangerous weapons onto school grounds, including K-12 schools and any private or public university or college.
 The offense can be charged as a misdemeanor or a felony.

 Some prohibited weapons under the statute include: